 Export registration can be granted to a vehicle which has not been previously registered and which is handed over in Finland to be used in another country.
 Usually, export-registered vehicles are new, unregistered cars, for which taxes have not been paid.
 A decommissioned used vehicle can also be granted export registration for the duration of transfer.

 When a vehicle is brought back to Finland as removal goods, a sale restriction is entered in the register.
 For more information on the sale restriction, please contact Tax Administration.
 The export registration date will be marked as the vehicle’s commissioning date.

-To apply for export registration, please use export registration application form (B518).
+To apply for export registration, please use export registration application form (B518) (form in Finnish or in Swedish).
 Submit the form to Trafi (the address is on the form), appending the original, completed and signed registration documents.
 There is more detailed information on the form as to which documents must be filled in, signed and appended to the application.

 The documents needed for export registration are largely the same as those needed when a vehicle is registered for the first time (advance notification certificate and registration inspection certificate).
 If the vehicle has been previously registered or was privately imported, it must always undergo a registration inspection in Finland before the export registration can be completed.

 In addition to the details of the applicant (owner, possible co-owner and holder of the vehicle), the export registration application must include a Finnish address for the delivery of export plates, as well as a billing address.
 Other details to be included are the start date (and possible end date) of the export registration, the transfer location and the customs procedure location.
 Please remember to complete and sign all the registration documents related to export registration.
 Export registration requires the existence of a continuous motor liability insurance policy that is valid in Finland.
 The insurance company must enter the policy details for the vehicle identification number in the VATI insurance database.
 The start date of the insurance must be at the latest the start date of the export registration and no earlier than the beginning of the month in question.